stfc/PSyclone/doc/getting_going.rst

 ``pip`` in exactly the same way as for graphviz, as described above.

-py.test
+pytest
 ^^^^^^^

-The PSyclone test suite uses py.test.
+The PSyclone test suite uses pytest.
 This is not needed to use PSyclone but is useful to check whether PSyclone is working correctly on your system.
-You can test whether it is already installed by simply typing ``py.test`` at a shell prompt.
+You can test whether it is already installed by simply typing ``pytest`` at a shell prompt.
 If it is present you will get output that begins with
 ::

     ======================== test session starts ==================

-If you do not have it then py.test can again be installed using ``pip`` or from here http://pytest.org/latest/ (or specifically here http://pytest.org/latest/getting-started.html).
+If you do not have it then pytest can again be installed using ``pip`` or from here http://pytest.org/latest/ (or specifically here http://pytest.org/latest/getting-started.html).